maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 <!---

-- Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification Margheritti, Schillaci, Pipolo, Quadrio, Boracchi NCA/rejected
-EAAI, Eng App Artificial Intelligence
+- Data Augmentation and Preparation for Training Machine Learning Models on Flow Fields Margheritti, Schillaci, Pipolo, Quadrio, Boracchi NCA/rejected; poi EAAI, Eng App Artificial Intelligence

 - Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI, rejected, resubmitted somewhere?)